 The first advantage you get is it helps you prepare your eyelids for using shadow.
 It helps the eyeshadow stay on for a longer time.
 It also makes it a much easier job to blend in eyeshadow colors.

 A second perk you get from using eyeshadow primers, similar to the use of foundations, is that it evens out skin color.
-Some people have genetic skin discolorations around their eyes; thus, eyeshadow primer is a great help in achieving the same color tone around your eyes.
+Some people have genetic skin discolorations around their eyes; thus, a primer is a great help in achieving the same color tone around your eyes.

 Additionally, for those who find that their eye area have visible veins, it also covers them.